The Scoop On Color Matching

 Not all whites are created equal, and some proprietary colors simply can’t be recreated.
 This article explains why even the best efforts at color matching often result in subtle but noticeable differences, especially when working with unique pigments or finishes.
 Read More

 Articles explaining how spectrophotometers work often present them as a solution to color matching, boasting 90% accuracy.
-While this sounds impressive, what they don’t tell you is that spectrophotometers can’t account for:
+While this sounds impressive, what they don’t tell you is that spectrophotometers can’t account for why Devine Color is different.
+Gretchen Schauffler's Colorwright process produces unmatchable color harmonies that enhance your home and happiness.
+Read Here

 Article author: Gretchen Schauffler Article published at: Jan 26, 2025